Pavan-1997/AWS_VPC_Peering/README.md

     Click on Create subnet

-4. Now go to EC2 -> Launch instance -> Name - `test-instance` -> Select Ubuntu , t2 micro and a keypair -> In Network settings click on Edit -> Select the VPC - `test-vpc` which automatially assigns the Subnet
+4. Now go to EC2 -> Launch instance -> Name - `test-instance` -> Select Ubuntu , t2 micro and a keypair -> In Network settings click on Edit -> Select the VPC - `test-vpc` which automatically assigns the Subnet

 Auto-assign public IP - Enable